FlemingJohn/CodeTube/README.md

 It's important to understand the role of each major component in the stack:

 - **Firebase Studio**: This is the integrated development environment (IDE) where we write, edit, and manage the application's code.
+- **Chrome's Built-in AI**: For supported browsers, this provides fast, on-device AI for tasks like summarizing and editing text, offering a better user experience without needing a server call.
-- **Genkit**: This is the open-source TypeScript framework we use to structure and orchestrate our AI logic.
-It helps us define `flows` that can call AI models, use tools, and return structured data.
+- **Genkit**: This is the open-source TypeScript framework we use to structure and orchestrate our server-side AI logic, which serves as a reliable fallback for all users.
+It helps us define `flows` that can call AI models.
-- **Gemini API**: This is the actual generative model from Google that performs the AI tasks.
-Genkit calls the Gemini API to generate text, summarize content, translate, and more.
+- **Gemini API**: This is the actual generative model from Google that performs the AI tasks when server-side processing is needed.
+Genkit calls the Gemini API to generate text, summarize content, and more.
 - **Firebase**: This is the suite of backend services providing the application's database (Firestore) and user login system (Authentication).

 ### API Usage